peteroupc/peteroupc.github.io/random.md

 > **Examples:**
 >
-> 1. Philox is a counter-based PRNG that supports one _stream_ per seed.
+> 1. Philox4&times;64-7 is a counter-based PRNG that supports one _stream_ per seed.
 To seed two processes based on the seed "seed" and this PRNG, an application can&mdash;
 >     - take the SHA2-256 hash of "seed-mysimulation" as a new seed,
 >     - initialize the first process's PRNG with the new seed and a counter of 0, and
 >     - initialize the second process's PRNG with 1 plus the new seed and a counter of 0.